A Battery (The Chestnut Troop) Royal Horse Artillery

 A Battery (The Chestnut Troop) Royal Horse Artillery is the senior Battery in the British Army's Royal Artillery and is part of 1st Regiment Royal Horse Artillery.
-The Chestnut Troop is currently based in Assaye Barracks in Tidworth Camp.
+The Chestnut Troop is currently based in Purvis Lines at Larkhill Barracks.
 The unit is currently equipped as a Close Support Artillery Battery, with the AS-90 Self-propelled gun.

 History

 Formation and early years

 A Troop, Royal Horse Artillery was raised as The Chestnut Troop at Woolwich on 1 February 1793.
 In 1798 the troop saw action in the Irish Rebellion and in 1799 it fought in the Netherlands.
-In 1806, Hew Dalrymple Ross assumed command of the unit which he led during campaigns in Spain, Portugal, France and at Waterloo.
+In 1806, Hew Dalrymple Ross assumed command of the unit which he led during campaigns in Spain, Portugal and France.
 Ross was later knighted and promoted to field marshal.
-After 1809, it fought in the Peninsula War.
+After 1809, it fought in the Peninsular War and at the Battle of Waterloo.
 Between 1855 and 1856 it fought in the Crimean War.

 World War I

 The outbreak of the First World War saw the unit, now enlarged to a battery, deployed to France in 1914.
 It served during all four years, firing its last round at Orrs on 4 November 1918.